Update: We now offer office, telephone and video consultations. Please call us at (626) 256-8500.

 3. Check If You Have An EAD Automatic Extension

 In addition, some EAD categories have an automatic extension.
 This allows you to work for 180 days after your work permit expires if you meet the USCIS requirements.
 Do look at your work permit category to see if you qualify for this automatic extension.
 In some cases, with this extension, you may not need to worry about speeding up your EAD renewal processing.
+Simply print a copy of the USCIS notice granting the extension to people in your EAD category and show this to your employer.

-4. Get Help From Your Immigration Lawyer
+4. Get Help From An Immigration Lawyer

 Thank you for reading this article.
-If you need have questions or need help with your case, please call our immigration lawyer Doreen Emenike at our law office at (626)256-8500. www.emenikelaw.com
+If you need have questions or need help with your case, please call our immigration lawyer Doreen Emenike at our law office at www.emenikelaw.com

 Read More: Marriage Fraud Waivers and How They Can Help